kartonfarkas/api_docs/source/suite/contacts/creating_a_field.rst

      - 3002
      - The list of external ids exceeds the maximum size.
      - Too many contacts were requested; the number of contacts is limited to 10,000.
+   * - 400
+     - 9006
+     - This type of field cannot be created via API.
+     - You must define the type as well.
+   * - 400
+     - 9002
+     - A field with this name already exists
+     -